 A couple of icons were discovered in the iPhone SDK 3.2 which seem to suggest that there will be video calling in a future device.
 Also found in the SDK were some iPad telephony applications that have some Video Chat strings.

-We could very well see the next generation of the Apple iPhone come with video chat, and also a new version of the iPad with built in video chat, although I suspect that is something we will see quite some time after the first version iPad goes on sale.
+We could very well see the next generation of the Apple iPhone come with video chat, and also a new version of the iPad with built-in video chat, although I suspect that is something we will see quite some time after the first version iPad goes on sale.
+The technology for video chat has been around for a while, but integrating it seamlessly into a mobile device requires significant advancements in both hardware and software.

 9 to 5 Mac via BGR